Bargaining is not an accepted practice. You are expected to pay advertised rates.

-- It’s rare to find warning signs or fences in areas where accidents can occur, such as large waterfalls, glacier fronts and cliff edges.
+- It’s rare to find warning signs or fences in areas where accidents can occur, such as large waterfalls, glacier fronts, cliff edges, and beaches with large waves and strong currents.
 Use common sense, and supervise children well.

 Discount Cards Students and seniors qualify for discounts on internal flights, some ferry and bus fares, tours and museum entry fees.
 You’ll need to show proof of student status or age.

 A handful of countries have formal embassies in Reykjavík.
 Up-to-date details of embassies and consulates (both Icelandic representation abroad, and embassies in Iceland) can be found on the Icelandic Ministry of Foreign Affairs website (www.mfa.is; click on 'Diplomatic Missions', then 'Foreign Missions').